mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 At 'Transaction' page view it, check that it is not confirmed, so can be cancellable.<br>
 Press 'Cancel'<br>
 Response: Cancel confirmation dialog.
 Than Tx status should be 'Cancelled'<br>
-Also wallet pending coins should be updated after about 20 seconds.
+Also wallet pending coins should be updated.

 Wait until Transaction is confirmed.<br>
 Response: You shoudl see the critical message like this: Changing transaction 92f01330-de80-4d33-a69e-7a0ed227fd7d from Canceled to active and confirmed<br>
 Notification should be highlighted<br>
-Transaction status should be reverted to "Send"
-Wallet pending coins should be back (Assuming that number of confirmations is set to 10)
+Transaction status should be reverted to "Receive" Wallet pending coins should be back (Assuming that number of confirmations is set to 10)

 Check if can view not confirmed, cancelled and not cancelled transactions.
 Double click on it and view the details

-### Cancel ST transaction after finalization
+### Cancel SP transaction after finalization

 Receive another TX with slatepack.
 Cancel it before finalize it on another wallet.